Field Notes

 Lean on the team tools

-Encourage hiring managers to use scorecards and feedback options.
+Encourage recruiting leaders to use scorecards and feedback options.
 Decisions get clearer when everyone’s input is in one place.

 Monitor performance